Natural organic ant control is possible and effective. Here are a few tricks to fight against these tiny insects.

 - Same as for the indoors, lemon is very effective.

-If they have invaded a tree, layer lemon slices around the tree in a circle to cut off any ant routes.
+If they have invaded a tree, layer lemon slices around the tree in a circle to cut ant routes off.
+The fruit is effective but not necessarily the lemon tree itself.

 - Plant mint in places where they repeatedly try to set up a colony.